sciple/metadata-app/README.md

 - Export the data as JSON-LD (principal key is the subject_ID)
 - Duplicate a cage
 - node class: use as template for all other classes
+- cage-to-cage connection should be allowed to enable mouse transfer between cage (or cage splitting)

 ### 2024-05-25